 Distributed databases relying on replication for high availability, low latency or both, make the fundamental tradeoff between the read consistency vs. availability, latency, and throughput.
 Most commercially available distributed databases ask developers to choose between the two extreme consistency models: strong consistency and eventual consistency.
 Azure Cosmos DB allows developers to choose among the five well-defined consistency models: strong, bounded staleness, session, consistent prefix and eventual.
 Each of these consistency models is well-defined, intuitive and can be used for specific real-world scenarios.
 Each of the five consistency models provide precise availability and performance tradeoffs and are backed by comprehensive SLAs.
+You can configure a default consistency at the account level and override it at the request level.
 The following simple considerations will help you make the right choice in many common scenarios.

 SQL API and Table API

 Consider the following points if your application is built using SQL API or Table API:

 For many real-world scenarios, session consistency is optimal and it's the recommended option.
 For more information, see, How-to manage session token for your application.

 If your application requires strong consistency, it is recommended that you use bounded staleness consistency level.